Successfully investing in Poland

 PrintMailRate-it

-How do you assess the current economic situation in Poland?
+How do you see the current economic situation in Poland?

 How would you describe the investment climate in Poland?
 Which sectors offer the largest potential?

-Poland still receives large foreign direct investments, and the investment climate has significantly improved after last year's parliamentary elections to see a steady inflow of new foreign capital.
-Noteworthy is also the fact that Poland is a large domestic market with about 38 million consumers having easy access to the EU market.
+It is also noteworthy that Poland is a large domestic market with about 38 million consumers having easy access to the EU market.
 Labour costs and land prices are still attractive compared to other European countries.
-That is why, Poland remains a leader in greenfield investments in the CEE region.
+That is why Poland remains a leader in greenfield investments in the CEE region.

 The investment climate in Poland will most likely be influenced by the general economic uncertainty in Europe and the world which is triggered by external factors such as the war in Ukraine and the related economic sanctions.
 We can see businesses relocating from Russia, Ukraine and Belarus, and some of them will end up in Poland.
 The current geopolitical situation will also boost investments in certain areas, especially the power industry.
 New infrastructure will be necessary to obtain energy from new, including more eco-friendly, sources.
 Other industries prone to dynamic growth include hi-tech and cybersecurity.